On This Page

 The "bonus casino" at the 5 Dimes Internet sports book pays 9.4 to 1 on the Tie bet.
 Assuming eight decks, the house edge on that bet is 0.79%.

-Some casinos in London offer Egalite bets on specific ties, by the total of the tie.
+I have heard that some casinos in London offer "egalite" bets on specific ties, by the total of the tie.
 For example, a 5-5 tie pays 110 to 1.
 The following table shows the probability and return for each bet, based on eight decks.